sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 # bridge is symmetric and order-agnostic. v0.1 endpoints: web (a browser mic+speaker page), agent (an
 # Azure speech-to-text -> LLM -> Azure text-to-speech voice agent), openai (the OpenAI Realtime API) and
 # sip:<uri> (a phone call, transcoded G.711 <-> Opus).
 See "The bridge verb" below.
-sipsorcery bridge web agent --open             # open a browser and TALK to an Azure voice agent (e.g. Max Headroom) sipsorcery bridge web openai --open            # ...or talk to an OpenAI Realtime agent (OPENAI_API_KEY) sipsorcery bridge web openai --avatar --open   # ...with a lip-synced video face (mouth driven by the speech envelope) sipsorcery bridge sip:alice@example.com agent  # ...or let a PHONE caller talk to the agent (G.711 <-> Opus transcoded)
+sipsorcery bridge web agent                    # open a browser and TALK to an Azure voice agent (e.g. Max Headroom) sipsorcery bridge web openai                   # ...or talk to an OpenAI Realtime agent (OPENAI_API_KEY) sipsorcery bridge web openai --avatar          # ...with a lip-synced video face (mouth driven by the speech envelope) sipsorcery bridge sip:alice@example.com agent  # ...or let a PHONE caller talk to the agent (G.711 <-> Opus transcoded)

 # The realtime fabrics (Cloudflare, LiveKit, OpenAI) have no standalone verbs: each is reached as a